Fluffernuttersandwich/Better7D2DbyFNS/README.md

 Disable it, and move on with your life.
 No seriously, don't complain, just disable it!

-Some Mods have requirement mods (see those mod pages for details), but most mods in this List are optional!
+Some Mods have requirement mods (see those mod pages for details), but the vast majority of mods in this List are optional!

 Caution: If you remove a "big" mod mid-game, you might have to start a new game world/save, or you will have game breaking errors.